By Roy Stevenson

 There’s another advantage to using Writer’s Market: it lists magazine leads in dozens of magazine genres.
 These range from travel and automotive & motorcycle to food & drink, and from history to home & garden.
 There are also photography, regional, rural, camping & trailer, and art & architecture listings.

 Why are these non-travel genre magazine listings a good thing?
 Successful travel writers branch out beyond pitching the standard travel magazines.
-Pitching travel stories to other genres broadens your base.
+Pitching travel stories to other genres broadens your freelance writing base.

 Writing travel-related articles for specialty publications will exponentially increase your chances of getting your stories published.